jqiao6835/Qiaowo.github.io/index.md

 ✨🥯 <a href="https://discord.gg/PZaPX5Mt" target="blank">Quarantined Bagels</a>🥯✨

-## Questionable Quotes by Moi in Quarantined Bagels Server🙂
+## Questionable Quotes by Moi🙂

+These are quotes said by me some point in time in the Quarantined Bagels Discord Server.
+I really don't know what to say about these.....they were either quoted when my brain was running on 2 braincells...they have no context..I'm just sus lol.
+>"I wanna sun burn" - Jasmine 2020
+>"I have teeth now" - Jasmine 2020

 ## 🙌Special Thanks🙌